rubentot/rubentot/README.md

-I'm a recent graduate in Information Technology, currently exploring the world of cloud computing, IT support, and DevOps.
+I'm a recent graduate in Information Technology, currently exploring the world of cloud computing and DevOps.
 I'm passionate about learning Microsoft Azure, networking, and hands-on cloud labs.

 📍 Based in Norway | 🎓 DP-900 Certified | ☁️ Cloud Support Enthusiast